• Lava Lake is popular among anglers, campers, hikers, swimmers, boaters, and paddleboarders

 This natural lake was shaped when lava flow from Mount Bachelor altered the drainage area, trapping water to form both Lava Lake and its neighbor, Little Lava Lake.
 The black lava rocks and rugged landscape are still visible everywhere.
 You really feel the volcanic history as you explore the shoreline.

-Today, Lava Lake is famous for trout fishing, camping, swimming, hiking, kayaking, and boating.
+Today, the lake is famous for trout fishing, camping, swimming, hiking, kayaking, and boating.
 The area is especially busy in summer, but I’ve always found a peaceful spot to enjoy the water and mountain views.

 Little Lava Lake is tucked just south of Lava Lake, separated by a dramatic ridge of solidified lava.
 It’s smaller and quieter, making it great if you want to escape crowds.